AI Use Cases/Professional Services

 The Problem

-Professional Services firms manage resource allocation across Maconomy, Deltek Vision, and Workday PSA systems that don't communicate seamlessly.
+Professional Services firms manage resource allocation across Maconomy, Deltek Vision, and Workday PSA systems that don't talk to each other.
 Engagement managers manually cross-reference project pipelines, consultant availability, and skill requirements - a process that typically takes 6-8 hours weekly per manager.

 Conflicts emerge when the same senior consultant is assigned to overlapping client deliverables, or when junior staff sit on the bench while billable work stalls waiting for specific expertise.
 The result: utilization rates plateau at 65-72%, well below the 80-85% target required for healthy margins.